Man dies after tree falls on van as Storm Darragh lashes UK

 The now-expired warning, which has led to the cancellation of events including Christmas attractions, was in place from 3am to 11am on Saturday.

-All the Royal Parks are closed, including their cafes, kiosks, park roads and cycleways, meaning Winter Wonderland in London will not be open.
+All the Royal Parks are closed, including their cafes, kiosks, park roads and cycleways, meaning Winter Wonderland in London did not open.

-Longleat Safari Park in Wiltshire said on its website that it would not open on Saturday for safety reasons, while Bristol Zoo is also closed.
+Longleat Safari Park in Wiltshire said on its website that it would not open on Saturday for safety reasons, while Bristol Zoo was also closed.

-The Met Office warned of “damaging winds” with gusts of 90mph possible over the coasts and hills of west and south Wales.

-Forecasters say the strongest winds will begin to ease from late morning.

-A separate amber warning covering a larger part of the west coast of the UK, stretching from southern Scotland to Cornwall, and Northern Ireland is in place from 1am until 9pm.
+A separate amber warning covering a larger part of the west coast of the UK, stretching from southern Scotland to Cornwall, and Northern Ireland was in place from 1am until 9pm.

 Flying debris and falling trees could pose a risk to life while large waves and beach material could be thrown onto coastal roads and seafronts.